DespinaJoann/distr_systems_assigmnment_2024_25/QAs.md

-# QAs: Questions and Answers:
+# 🤔 **QAs: Questions and Answers**

-### **Questions and Answers that we gave *(while developing the Web-Restful-App)*:**
+🔑 *`Key Questions` We Faced While Developing the Web-Restful-App (and How We Solved Them):*

+---

-#### 1. How many controllers do we need for our application?
-Do we need one for each entity and only one for the User *(or a main - base controller for the User and then some others that extend it for the subclasses)*?
+### **1️.
+How many controllers do we need for our application?**Do we need one controller for each entity?
+Or should we have a main base controller for the `User` class and separate role-specific controllers for subclasses like `Admin`, `Volunteer`, and `Organization`?

-   - Keep in mind that the User is a base class that will not be implemented as a table!
-But only will be extended by the subclasses and all its attributes will be written to the tables of them using the (`INHERITANCE.Strategy=JOINED`).
+💡 *Note:* The `User` class is abstract and won’t be directly mapped to a table.
+Instead, it’s extended by the subclasses, and its fields are written to their respective tables using the `INHERITANCE.Strategy=JOINED`.
-   - What is better and more appropriate and why ?(!)

-**Analysis:**
+#### **Analysis:**

-In a Spring Boot application, controllers act as entry points for handling `HTTP` requests.
-Given that our system uses the User class as a base class with the `JOINED` inheritance strategy, we need to decide how to organize our controllers to balance **clarity, maintainability**, and **performance**.
+Controllers are the entry points for handling HTTP requests in our Spring Boot application.
+The challenge here is to balance **clarity, maintainability**, and **efficiency**.

+Here are the two main options we considered:

 - **Option 1: One Controller per Entity**
-   - Each role (`Admin`, `Volunteer`, `Organization`) has its own controller.
+   Each role (`Admin`, `Volunteer`, `Organization`) gets its own controller that directly maps to the corresponding repository and service.
+Shared functionality like login or logout is handled in a separate controller (e.g., `AuthenticationController`).
-   - The controllers directly map to their respective repositories and services.
-   - This is a simple structure where each role's functionality is entirely separated.
+   - **Advantages:**
+     - Clear separation of concerns.
+     - Each controller is focused on its specific role.
+   - **Disadvantages:**
-   - Shared functionality like login could be handled in an additional `AuthenticationController`.
+     - Duplicated code for shared functionality like login or logout.
+     - Potentially harder to maintain as the app grows.

-- **Option 2: Base UserController with Role-Specific Controllers**
+- **Option 2: Base UserController + Role-Specific Controllers**
-   - A base `UserController` contains shared functionality (e.g., login, logout).
-   - Role-specific controllers (`AdminController`, `VolunteerController`, `OrganizationController`) extend this base controller or operate independently.
+   A shared `UserController` handles functionality common to all roles (e.g., login, logout), while role-specific controllers (`AdminController`, `VolunteerController`, `OrganizationController`) manage their own unique operations.
+   - **Advantages:**
+     - Centralizes shared logic, making it easier to maintain.
+     - Reduces duplicate code.
-   - This allows for centralized logic for common operations but still separates role-specific functionality.
+     - Still allows for role-specific flexibility where needed.
+   - **Disadvantages:**
+     - Slightly more complex to set up, as we need to differentiate between shared and role-specific logic.

-**Decision:**
+#### **Decision:**

-To use **Option 2 (Base UserController + Role-Specific Controllers)** because:
+✅ We chose **Option 2 (Base UserController + Role-Specific Controllers)**.
+Here’s why:
-- It centralizes shared operations, reducing code duplication (e.g., login).
+- Shared operations like login and logout are centralized, avoiding code duplication.
-- It allows for flexibility by letting each role-specific controller handle unique functionalities.
+- Each role can still have its own dedicated controller for unique functionalities.
-- It aligns with the principle of **single responsibility** while making the design modular and extensible.
+- The design is **modular** and **extensible**, making future updates or changes easier.

+For example:
+- `UserController` handles login and shared endpoints.
+- `AdminController` focuses on admin-specific tasks like approving events.
+- `VolunteerController` manages volunteer operations like viewing participations.

 ---

-#### 2. The `dtos` *- Data Transferred Objects* will be only the **request / responses** of the `REST API`, or and something further?
-And why?
+### **2. What are DTOs (*Data Transfer Objects*) used for in our system?**Should we use DTOs only for API requests/responses, or could they serve other purposes?

-**Analysis:**
+#### **Analysis:**

-**DTOs (Data Transfer Objects)** are primarily used to:
+In a Spring Boot app, **DTOs** (Data Transfer Objects) are critical for separating API interactions from our domain logic.

+Here’s why they’re important:
+- **Primary Role:**
-- Define the structure of data being sent to or received from the client.
+   DTOs define the structure of data being sent to or received from the client.
+For example, when a user signs up or logs in, we use DTOs to validate and transfer that data.
-- Decouple API contracts (requests and responses) from internal domain models (entities).
-- Provide an additional layer for **data validation**, **transformation**, and **security**.

-DTOs in most systems serve as the **boundary** of your application, ensuring that:
-1. The client sees only the data you want to expose.
-2. Validation rules are enforced early in the request lifecycle.
-3. Domain models (e.g., `Admin`, `Volunteer`) remain unaffected by changes in the API.
+- **Why Not Use Entities Directly?**
+   Exposing entities directly can lead to:
+   - Security risks (e.g., exposing sensitive fields).
+   - Tight coupling between the API and the database schema.
+   - Difficulty in handling data validation and transformations.

-**Decision:**
+#### **Decision:**

-To keep DTOs focused on **request/response handling only** for:
-1. SignUp, Login, Delete and Edit operations.
+✅ We’ll use DTOs exclusively for **API requests and responses**, focusing on:
+1. **Requests** (e.g., `SignUpRequest`, `SignInRequest`) for user input validation.
-2. API responses to standardize data sent to clients.
+2. **Responses** (e.g., `UserDetailsResponse`, `EventDetailsResponse`) to control what data is returned to the client.

-This keeps the design simple and avoids conflating DTOs with other responsibilities like database mapping.
+This keeps our backend **secure**, **flexible**, and easy to maintain.

 ---

-#### 3. How could we actually apply the `CRUD` logic to our specific app?
+### **3️.
+How will we implement CRUD operations in our app?**

-**Analysis:**
+#### **Analysis:**

-CRUD (`Create`, `Read`, `Update`, `Delete`) forms the backbone of any application, and its implementation depends on how the entities are structured.
-In our system:
-- Each role (`Admin`, `Volunteer`, `Organization`) is tied to a specific table due to the `JOINED` inheritance strategy.
-- CRUD operations should be role-specific, while some shared operations (e.g., login) can be generalized.
+CRUD operations are the foundation of any application.
+In our case, implementing them involves a few key considerations due to the `JOINED` inheritance strategy and role-based functionality.

+Here’s how we’ll handle each operation:

 1. **Create (`POST`)**
-   - Each role has a dedicated creation method (`signUp`).
-   - Use DTOs for validation to ensure only valid data is persisted.
+   - Use **role-specific DTOs** to validate and map incoming data for creation.
+   - For example, creating a `Volunteer` requires different fields than creating an `Organization`.

 2. **Read (`GET`)**
-   - Fetch user-specific or role-specific data (e.g., get all events for a volunteer).
-   - Add optional filters for more advanced queries (e.g., find events by date).
+   - Provide endpoints for fetching data by ID or using filters (e.g., find events by date or location).
+   - Ensure role-based permissions (e.g., volunteers shouldn’t see admin-specific data).

 3. **Update (`PUT`/`PATCH`)**
-   - Allow role-specific updates (e.g., update an organization's address or a volunteer's contact info).
-   - Validate incoming data to avoid inconsistencies.
+   - Validate incoming updates to avoid inconsistencies.
+   - Allow users to update their profiles while ensuring only authorized changes (e.g., an admin can approve events, but a volunteer can’t).

 4. **Delete (`DELETE`)**
-   - Role-based deletion (e.g., delete an event as an admin or cancel participation as a volunteer).
-   - Handle dependencies carefully (e.g., removing participations tied to a deleted volunteer).
+   - Handle deletions carefully to manage dependencies (e.g., deleting a volunteer should also remove their participations).

-**Decision:**
+#### **Decision:**

-Implement CRUD operations role-specific, with:
+✅ CRUD operations will be implemented as **role-specific services**.
-- Role-specific services (e.g., `VolunteerService`) handling logic.
+- Shared functionality will go into base services, while role-specific services (e.g., `AdminService`, `VolunteerService`) handle unique logic.
-- Validation using request DTOs.
-- Consistency checks before deletion or updates (e.g., cascade behavior for related entities).
+- Repositories will focus solely on database interactions, keeping services responsible for business logic.

 ---

-#### 4. How can we create our backend and implement it and run and test it without frontend settings, due to the fact that we will focus on developing the fronted after using the `REACT JS` framework and `JS`?
-- we use PostgreSQL , maybe we can do sth a command line runner?

-**Analysis:**
+### **4️.
+How can we test and run the backend without a frontend?**

+We actually don't know exactly how yet :face_with_spiral_eyes: but we are styding and learning how we will do it :grin:.

+#### **Possibilities:**
+-  Implement a `CommandLineRunner` to populate the database with test data for easier testing and creating dummy data for testing.

 // TODO: ...
+Think more!

-**Decision:**
+#### **Decision:**
-// TODO: ...
+✅ We’ll focus on:
+- **Postman** for manual testing.
+- **Swagger UI** for interactive testing and documentation.
+- A mix of **H2 (development)** and **PostgreSQL (production)** for flexibility.

 ---

-#### 5. So how do we must develop our frontend and actually what is going on with the Participation class?
-How must we implement all the logic?
-Do we need to create a reposiory for this table ?
-How we will connect many-to-many / one-to-many?
-What we will do?
+### **5️.
+How should we handle the `Participation` class and its relationships?**

-**Analysis:**
+#### **Analysis:**

-The `Participation` class links `Volunteer` and `Event` in a many-to-many relationship.
-It allows tracking of additional information about the relationship, such as the participation date or status.
+The `Participation` entity links `Volunteer` and `Event` in a many-to-many relationship.
+It’s also responsible for tracking additional information, like the participation status or registration date.

+Here’s the plan:
 1. **Database Relationships:**
-   - Define `@ManyToOne` relationships in `Participation` to link it to `Volunteer` and `Event`.
+   - Define `@ManyToOne` relationships in `Participation` for both `Volunteer` and `Event`.
-   - This is a classic many-to-many pattern with a join table (`Participation`).
+   - Use `@JoinTable` to define the many-to-many relationship.

-2. **Repository and Service:**
+2. **Repositories and Services:**
-   - Create a repository to manage `Participation` records (e.g., register for an event, cancel participation).
+   - Create a `ParticipationRepository` to handle CRUD operations.
-   - Add methods to query participations by volunteer or event.

-3. **Controller:**
-   - Implement endpoints for registering a volunteer to an event, fetching participation details, etc.
+   - Implement a `ParticipationService` for logic like registering for an event or canceling participation.

+3. **Controllers:**
+   - Provide endpoints for volunteers to register for events, view their participations, and cancel them if needed.

-**Decision:**
+#### **Decision:**

-- Implement `Participation` as a full-fledged entity with a repository and service.
-- Use it to track relationships and additional details (e.g., status).
-- Create a dedicated `ParticipationController` to handle participation-specific endpoints.
+✅ The `Participation` entity will have its own repository, service, and controller.
+This ensures clean separation of logic and makes the relationship between `Volunteer` and `Event` easy to manage.

 ---

-#### 6. Do we need to create controllers for tge Event and Participation entities?
-What is better for our app and what is the appropriate in general?
+### **6️.
+Should we create controllers for Event and Participation entities?**

-**Analysis:**
+#### **Analysis:**

-Controllers provide endpoints for client interactions.
-For `Event` and `Participation`:
+Both `Event` and `Participation` require specific operations, so they each deserve their own controllers:

-1. `EventController`:
+1. **EventController:**
-   - Handles CRUD operations for events (e.g., creating events, fetching event details).
+   - Handles CRUD operations for events (e.g., creating, updating, or deleting events).
-   - Focuses on `Organization` and `Admin` interactions.
+   - Focuses on interactions by `Admin` and `Organization`.

-2. `ParticipationController`:
+2. **ParticipationController:**
    - Manages volunteer registrations for events.
-   - Provides endpoints for fetching participations.
+   - Handles fetching and managing participations.

-**Decision:**
+#### **Decision:**

-- Create **both controllers** to encapsulate entity-specific logic and keep the design modular.
-- Use services to delegate business logic, keeping controllers lightweight.
+✅ Create separate controllers for `Event` and `Participation`.
+This keeps the design modular and ensures each controller has a clear purpose.

 ---

-### Generall Design!
-// TODO: ...
+### **General Design Takeaways:**

+1. 🚀 **DTOs** will handle all request/response validation and transformation.
+2. 🏗️ Role-specific **controllers and services** ensure a modular and maintainable structure.
+3. ⚙️ Focus on testing backend functionality with **Command line Runner**.
+4. 🔗 The `Participation` entity will manage many-to-many relationships and act as a bridge between `Volunteer` and `Event`.